jruby/jruby-mains/README.md

 ## vision

-* vendor your gems into ./vendor
+* install your gem and jar dependencies into ./tmp
 * pack the whole application as it into jar file
 * run the application from the jar

-jruby does provide this:
+### current situation

+NOTE: at the time of writing you need to use jruby-complete.jar from [https://oss.sonatype.org/content/repositories/snapshots/org/jruby/jruby-complete/1.7.20-SNAPSHOT/](https://oss.sonatype.org/content/repositories/snapshots/org/jruby/jruby-complete/1.7.20-SNAPSHOT/) for the examples. jruby-mains itself work with old jruby versions.

+first pack all the gem and jar dependencies into one jar:

+	export JARS_HOME=/tmp/app/jars
+	export GEM_HOME=/tmp/app
+	export GEM_PATH=/tmp/app
+	gem install bundler
-    JARS_HOME=vendor GEMS_HOME=vendor GEMS_PATH=vendor bundle install
+	bundle install

+	rmdir /tmp/app/doc /tmp/app/extensions /tmp/app/build_info
+	rm -rf /tmp/app/cache
+	jar -cvf gems.jar -C /tmp/app .

+now pack the application:

 	jar -cvf application.jar .

-not run it with
+now run the uber-jar with

-	export JARS_HOME=uri:classloader:/vendor
-	export GEMS_HOME=uri:classloader:/vendor
-	export GEMS_PATH=uri:classloader:/vendor
-	java -cp application.jar:jruby-complete.jar org.jruby.Main -C uri:classloader:/ vendor/bin/rackup
+	java -cp application.jar:gems.jar:jruby-complete.jar org.jruby.Main -C uri:classloader:/ -S rackup

-this is the same execution then
+this is equivalent to

+	java -cp .:gems.jar:jruby-complete.jar org.jruby.Main -C uri:classloader:/ -S rackup

+or very close to

+	java -cp .:gems.jar:jruby-complete.jar org.jruby.Main -C . -S rackup

+the last can be reduced to (since ```GEM_PATH``` and ```JARS_HOME``` needs to be set)

-    java -jar jruby-complete.jar -C uri:classloader:/ vendor/bin/rackup
+    java -jar jruby-complete.jar $GEM_PATH/bin/rackup

-the only difference is where the application loaded from but the current working directory is always at the root of the classloader.
+the only difference is from where the application is loaded and where the current directory (-C) is pointing to.

+note: if ```GEM_PATH``` and ```JARS_HOME``` are not set then JRuby is looking for gems and jars in ```uri:classloader:/```.

+ideally bundler should be only development dependency and then can be excluded.

 ## what about war files ?

-well just put the jruby-complete.jar, jruby-rack.jar and the application.jar into **WEB-INF/lib** and configure your **WEB-INF/web.xml** to use the classpath-layout
+well just put the jruby-complete.jar, jruby-rack.jar, application.jar and the gems.jar into **WEB-INF/lib** and configure your **WEB-INF/web.xml** to use the classpath-layout

     <web-app>
       <context-param>